asamm/locus-addon-wearables/README.md

 - Zooming function on the map screen: the screen are divided to three zones (top, middle, bottom) if you tap on a zone it will select a different zoom level (18,19,20).
 - Ambient mode: when the watch is in ambient mode all data will be sinchronized less often to save battery.
 In ambient mode the map screen switches off (goes to black).

+Settings panel where you can customize the following settings:
+- Ambient mode where you can control screen switching on/off and set long refresh period (once per minute).
+For the best battery saving set the all options to on.
+- Alarms where you can set up low battery alarm for device or for watch.
+This is a visual alarm.
+- Map screen: where you can switch on/off navigation panel and you can set up the zoom levels.

 My test equipments:
 - Nexus 5 (Android 6, Marshmallow)
 - Samsung Gear Live (Android Wear 1.5), square screen (320x320)